tumulranjan1/tumulranjan1/README.md

 ## Hi there , I am Tumul Ranjan👋

-I am a Deep Learning Enthusiast and Web developer
+I am a Deep Learning Enthusiast and Web developer.
+I am exploring App development and Apps based on Flask and React.

 Currently a 2nd year Undergrad student pursuing Electronics Engineering at Thapar Institute of Engineering and Technology, India